Paying your Rent

 How To Pay Your Rent -The Council offer a wide variety of ways to pay your rent.

 Direct debit – The easiest way to pay rent is by Direct Debit.
 We currently offer two collection dates: 1st and 10th of each month and the 1st for garage accounts.
-Please download one here (pdf) or email email@example.com to request a form be sent to you.
+Please download a mandate here (pdf), print off, complete, take a photograph on your phone or tablet and send the photo to the following email address: firstname.lastname@example.org If you cant print off and email a photograph please email email@example.com to request a form be sent to you.

 Automated Telephone Service – A quick way to make a payment with no queues or waiting!
 Call 01962 848 512.
 You will need your 7 digit tenancy reference number and your debit card